wetting agent

 What is a wetting agent and where are they used?

-A wetting agent is a surface-active molecule used to reduce the surface tension of water.
-The high surface tension of water is problematic in many applications where spreading and penetration of water is required.
-These include for example paints and other coating formulations, detergents, pesticides, and others.
+Wetting agents are surface-active molecules, or surfactants, specifically designed to reduce the surface tension of water.
+High surface tension can pose significant challenges in various applications where the spreading and penetration of water are crucial.
+These applications span across industries, including paints and coatings, detergents, pesticides, and more.

 Wetting agent

-To read more about surface tension and its measurement methods, please download the white paper through the link below.
+For more detailed insights into surface tension and its measurement methods, please download our comprehensive white paper through the link below.

 Related products